biosustain/pseudobatch/article/README.md

 See how to install Docker on your machine at the [Docker website](https://docs.docker.com/get-docker/).

 ### 1. Download the docker image
+- Currently, the publication of the Docker image is under review in the data repository (data.dtu.dk).
+Until, the image can be made public you can build the image from yourself.
+Please see section "Building docker image" below for instructions on how to build the image.
+After building the repository proceed to step "2.
+Start the docker container".
 - The docker image can be found here: XXX
 - load the image to your local docker by running `docker load --input PATH-TO-IMAGE-TAR-FILE`